 On 20 May 2020 the Home Office executed a swift U-turn to expand a scheme for bereaved relatives of frontline health and care workers.
 Relatives of “any NHS worker or a healthcare or social care worker who has died as a result of coronavirus” should be granted indefinite leave to remain free of charge under this scheme.

 You can read about the scheme here:

-The biometric collection process run by UKVCAS has been suspended for the time being.
+The biometric collection process run by UKVCAS was suspended entirely during the coronavirus lockdown period.
 The “Service and Support Centres” run by the Home Office have also been closed.

 Because the Home Office does not start to consider applications until biometrics have been taken, the process for issuing leave to remain is likely to be significantly delayed.
 According to the UKVI website, if you became an overstayer before you submitted your application for leave to remain, your status will not change.

 Some non-EEA family members of EEA nationals in the UK are unable to apply for residence documents or leave to remain under the Immigration (EEA) Regulations 2016 or the EU Settlement Scheme (“EUSS”).

 Applicants under the EUSS who do not have a biometric residence document already must scan an acceptable ID document such as a passport at a visa application centre.
 In both cases, applicants must provide biometrics.
 All visa application centres in the UK are currently closed.

 A non-EEA family member who is unable to start the application process for a residence card or leave under the EUSS cannot obtain a Certificate of Application, which is acceptable proof of a right to work in the UK.

 The Home Office has confirmed that they are aware of this issue, but there is no formal solution in place as yet.
 See also Right to Work and Valid identity document below.